atifaziz/OpenWebClient/README.md

 ```

 The handlers will be called for every request and/or response through the same
 `WebClient` instance.
-If you want to set the time-out only for the next request
+If you want to set the time-out for the next request
-only and reset to default thereafter, use `AddOneTimeWebRequestHandler`
+only and reset to the default thereafter, use `AddOneTimeWebRequestHandler`
 instead:

 ```c#